edwin170/downr1n/README.md

 ---

 # Dependencies
-- please execute this command: python3 -m pip install fastapi aiohttp ujson wikitextparser uvicorn pyimg4.
+- please execute this command: python3 -m pip install pyimg4[compression] fastapi aiohttp ujson wikitextparser uvicorn.
 - A disabled passcode on A10 and A11 devices.
 - unzip, python3, libimobiledevice-utils, libusbmuxd-tools, xz-utils.
 - An .iPSW file containing iOS 15, 14, 13.